Community Outreach Advocacy Service

-You can meet with a trained advocate in one of our Drop-ins to discuss your issues confidentially (sometimes that is all that is needed), get signposting to other organisations and services, and we may be able to make a phone call or draft a short letter on your behalf whilst you are there.
+You can meet with a trained advocate at one of our COVID-secure drop-ins to discuss your issues confidentially, get signposting to other organisations, and receive support to get your voice heard.
+We may be able to make a phone call or draft a letter on your behalf whilst you are there.

 Location: Bristol Mind, Old Market, BS2 0EZ

 Location: Windmill Hill City Farm, BS3 4EA

 Day: every Wednesday

 **On the 7th July there will be no drop in at windmill city farm, this is closed for 1 day only.

 If, for instance, you have a meeting with the Mental Health Team that you want advocacy support with, we (Claire Barnard the Coordinator as well as the volunteer advocate) will meet you for a preparatory meeting.
 If you can’t get to the office (e.g. because you are housebound due to agoraphobia) we can do home visits.
 Then the volunteer advocate could go to the meeting with you and advocate for you, as instructed by you.

 We can also use one-off appointments to draft longer letters on your behalf.

 We can go to benefits assessments and Tribunals in this way, but we cannot give advice – but we can help you find a free advice service in your area.

 3. Ongoing Advocacy